metarapi/webgpu-sorting/README.md

 - Configurable array sizes up to 10M elements
 - Dark mode UI
 - Results show execution time, correctness, and relative speedup
+- **Sort options:** Run all algorithms, or select FidelityFX, DeviceRadixSort, OneSweep, or JavaScript only
+- **OneSweep shader variants:** Automatically selects the best variant for your hardware (16, 32, or 64 lanes)

 ## Getting Started